 Figure 2-6 shows V/C ratios of segments along the corridor during morning peak travel times (6 a.m. to 10 a.m.) in 2016.
-According to the model, with the exception of three locations, most segments along the corridor do not exhibit significant traffic congestion during morning peak times.
+According to the model, apart from three locations, most segments along the corridor do not exhibit significant traffic congestion during morning peak times.